-When you make Paleo Strawberry Shortcake you can either cut the paleo shortcakes in half and layer the shortcakes with strawberries and fresh whipped cream or you can put the whipped cream and strawberries on top.
+When you make Paleo Strawberry Shortcake you can either cut the paleo shortcakes in half and layer the shortcakes with strawberries and fresh whipped cream or you can put keto whipped cream and strawberries on top.

 If you make this grain-free strawberry shortcake recipe please stop back by and let me know what you thought!
 Any questions about this recipe?
 Leave a comment and I will get back to you.

 - 2 1/4 cups Bob's Red Mill Super Fine Almond Flour